 GETTING FROM MEDELLIN TO GUATAPE

 Getting from Medellin to Guatape is incredibly simple.
 All you need to do is get to the Caribe bus station.
-To get to Caribe bus station you can take the Medellin Metro or a taxi.
+To get to the Caribe bus station you can take the Medellin Metro or a taxi.
 Once you arrive at the bus station you can purchase a ticket for $4 USD, which will take you directly all the way to Guatape or El Penol.
 From here you can either walk as we did or catch a tricycle to your accommodation.
-The local bus was comfortable, had some form of air-conditioning and seemed quite safe.
+The local bus was comfortable, had some form of air-conditioning, and seemed quite safe.
 The views from Medellin to Guatape or quite beautiful too so my tip is to grab a window seat.